MTNakata/rpy2_wrapper/README.md

 ### Topics

 1. Purpose
-2. What function is contained in rpy2_wrapper?
+2. What is contained in rpy2_wrapper?
 3. Building the development environment
 4. Test